 F. Instructional Programs: Detail your department's plans, if any, for adding DE courses, degrees, and/or certificates.
 For new DE degrees and/or certificates (those offered completely online), please include a brief rationale as to why the degree/certificate will be offered online.

-We have no plans to add DE at this time.
+The department has no such plans at this time.

 G. Do plans listed under Question E or Question F connect to this year's planning priorities (listed below)?
 If so, explain how they connect.

 Planning Priorities for 2016-17